cioportfolio/playpen/README.md

 Typing `dir` (or `ls`) will reveal a load of files for the playpen.
 We will explain what these are later.
 For now let's get the playpen going.

+First go and change the password in the `.env` file to something new before you forget.

 Type the following command:

 ```bash